-At PCP we help those who suffer from an addiction to Heroin; to detox and reinvent themselves, so that they can integrate back into society and live the life they never thought possible.
+At Rehab Today by PCP we help those who suffer from an addiction to Heroin; to detox and reinvent themselves, so that they can integrate back into society and live the life they never thought possible.

 Heroin addiction is a very serious, life-threatening disease of the brain; over time it only ever gets progressively worse without the correct treatment.